xubingyue/avocadodb/Documentation/Books/Manual/Administration/WebInterface/README.md

 Web Interface
 =============

-ArangoDB comes with a built-in web interface for administration.
+AvocadoDB comes with a built-in web interface for administration.
 The interface differs for standalone instances and cluster setups.

 Standalone: